usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - Authenticate to a public mobile telephone network using a SIM card or equivalent that uniquely identifies the device.
 This method SHALL only be used if a secret is being sent from the verifier to the out-of-band device via the telephone network (SMS or voice).

 If a secret is sent by the verifier to the out-of-band device, the device SHOULD NOT display the authentication secret on a device while it is locked by the owner (i.e., requires an entry of a PIN, passcode, or biometric).
-However, authenticators MAY indicate the receipt of an authentication secret on a locked device.
+However, authenticators SHOULD indicate the receipt of an authentication secret on a locked device.

->**MG: I'm tempted for a nod to usability by changing MAY to SHOULD in the last sentence.
-Or at least should give the user the option.**

->**Separately, how will we deal with this?
-Right now, I'd estimate 90+% of the people I know will get push notices that have the code.
-Is this something we are really worried about given it's part of a multi-factor authN?
-It only covers the use case in which someone stole my phone and my username and my password but can't get into my phone.**

 If the out-of-band authenticator sends an approval message over the secondary communication channel (rather than by the claimant transferring a received secret to the primary communication channel), it SHALL do one of the following: